horvathd/cern_fluka_wsl/README.md

 ### 2.1.
 Setting up Ubuntu and install Flair

+Download the *setup_wsl.sh* script from [here](https://raw.githubusercontent.com/horvathd/cern_fluka_wsl/master/setup_wsl.sh) (Right click, save link as ...).
-Download the *setup_wsl.sh* script.
-Move the file to the desired folder in *Ubuntu* and run the script:
+In the *Ubuntu* terminal change the directory to the downloaded script and run the following command:

 > `sudo ./setup_wsl.sh`